-Climate Resiliency Specialist (1 full-time position)
+Resilient Infrastructure Outreach Specialist (1 full-time position)

-- Assist local governments in identifying projects that reduce flows and capacity burden on downstream infrastructure and integrate effects of climate change into risk assessments for facility planning and sanitary sewer service area amendments. - Lead outreach efforts to increase awareness among local governments, regional planning agencies, internal and external partners, and other stakeholders about potential uses of the CWFP under the current program for infrastructure projects that apply the best available technology, standards, and climate information and projections. - Coordinate internal policy development for using CWFP funds on integrated climate resiliency planning, with a focus on small, rural and/or tribal community municipal treatment plant operations, and storage and conveyance projects.
+- Assist rural, small, and tribal POTWs in identifying projects that reduce flows and capacity burden on downstream infrastructure and integrate effects of variable precipitation and temperature patterns into risk assessments for facility planning and sanitary sewer service area amendments. - Lead outreach efforts to increase awareness among local governments, regional planning agencies, internal and external partners, and other stakeholders about potential uses of the CWFP under the current program for infrastructure projects that apply the best available technology, standards, and projections of future conditions.

+• Coordinate internal policy development for expending CWFP funds on integrated resiliency planning for small, rural and/or tribal community municipal treatment plant operations, and storage and conveyance projects.